ChaosGroup/vray-for-fabric/README.md

 - [SCons](https://scons.org/) build system.

 ## Setup
-A number of environment variables needs to be set prior to building the project.
+A number of environment variables need to be set prior to building the project.
 For convenience, `setup.bat` and `setup.sh` are included.
 You will most definitely need to edit these to point to the correct locations and versions of the software packages.

 Linux:
 ```